gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 <a name="enhanced-filtering"></a>
 #### Lazy name-based filtering of tasks

-Previously, filtering tasks by name required using the `matching` method using the following pattern:
+Previously, filtering tasks by name required using the `matching` method, in a way like:

 ```
 tasks.matching { it.name.contains("pack") }.configureEach {